carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-macro-to-enum.rst

 Potential macros for replacement must meet the following constraints:

-- Macros must expand only to integral literal tokens.
+- Macros must expand only to integral literal tokens or simple expressions of literal tokens.
 The unary operators plus, minus and tilde are recognized to allow for positive, negative and bitwise negated integers.
-More complicated integral constant expressions are not currently recognized by this check.
+  The above expressions may also be surrounded by matching pairs of parentheses.
+More complicated integral constant expressions are not recognized by this check.
 - Macros must be defined on sequential source file lines, or with only comment lines in between macro definitions.
 - Macros must all be defined in the same source file.